Steel Frame vs Timber Frame: Cost, Pros & Cons in Australia

 • Any unique ecological factors like fire, storm and corrosion

 Choosing steel frames and trusses has a range of benefits for builders, designers and homeowners.
-Here is a list of the associated Pros and Cons of steel frames:

 Weight & Strength